zachteed/MarkovChannel/README.md

 * gamma - annealing schedule
 * snapshotdir - the directory to write the optimized models (make sure this directory actually exists)

-Finally, you can begin fitting the model by running './MarkovChannel solver.prototoxt protocols.lst'
+Finally, you can begin fitting the model by running `./MarkovChannel solver.prototoxt protocols.lst`